tesla-android/tesla-android.github.io/hardware-requirements.md

 | Heatsink for Raspberry Pi 4 | Argon Fan or ICE Tower CPU Cooling Fan |
 | Micro SD Card | 64GB or larger |

+Find all the recommended equipment on a handy Amazon list [**here**](https://amzn.to/3G4dfey).
+Some equipment is personal choice, like the heatsink/housing.

 ### Optional

 | Component | Description |